ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 the label, this version is provided in `SearchResponse.version`; otherwise, the field is empty.

-The `inclusion` field contains a proof of inclusion for all of the log tree leaves where either a search proof was provided in `search.prefix_proofs` or the prefix tree root hash was provided directly in `search.prefix_roots`.
-If the user advertised a previously-observed tree size in `last`, the proof in `inclusion` also functions as a proof of consistency.
+The `inclusion` field contains an inclusion proof for all of the log tree leaves where either a search proof was provided in `search.prefix_proofs` or the prefix tree root hash was provided directly in `search.prefix_roots`.
+If the user advertised a previously-observed tree size in `last`, the proof in `inclusion` also functions as a consistency proof.

 Users verify a search response by following these steps: